Ray Eckmann

-Ray L. Eckmann (February 9, 1900 – February 14, 1978) was a former American football player, athletics administrator, businessman, and politician.
+Ray L. Eckmann (February 9, 1900 – February 14, 1978) was an American college football player and coach, athletics administrator, businessman, and politician.

 Early years

 Eckmann attended Lincoln High School in Seattle, Washington where he was a star quarterback.
 As of 2015, he still holds multiple single-game touchdown and scoring state records.

 College career

 Eckmann played halfback at the University of Washington.
 He was a three-time letterman and a team captain for the 1921 team which he led in scoring.
 He also starred for the track team as a sprinter.
 His football exploits earned him a nomination for the national Helms Football Hall of Fame.

 Coaching and administration

 After college, Eckmann returned to Washington as an assistant football coach from 1922 until 1928.
 Eckmann became both the Washington athletic director and director of student affairs in 1936.
 In 1941, he terminated the duties of football coach James Phelan who had compiled a 65–37–9 record from 1930 to 1941, replacing him with Ralph Welch.

 Based on his collegiate athletic prowess, Eckmann was appointed in January 1942 to an advisory committee for the Navy Aeronautic V-5 Preflight Schools.
 He left Washington in 1942 and focused on his clothing business.